Service Dogs Conditions of Carriage

 1. Service Dogs may be permitted in the aircraft cabin on international flights, subject to operational requirements, local airport authority requirements and civil aviation safety and/or quarantine regulations.

-2. When travelling internationally, handlers must complete an International Travel Declaration Form [PDF] for each booking.
+2. When travelling internationally, handlers must complete an International Travel Declaration Form [PDF]Opens in a new tab or window for each booking.

 4. It is the Handler’s responsibility to ensure that all Quarantine requirements are met for all international travel.
 Generally, the Handler is responsible for dealing with the Quarantine Authorities.
 Qantas may have some limited involvement and Qantas may assist with the process by seeking information from the Handler.
 For international flights into Australia, Qantas cannot allow a Service Dog to depart on a flight to Australia until Qantas receives a valid Service Dog import permit and written advice from the Australian Department of Agriculture and Water Resources confirming receipt of the import permit, official health certification and any required laboratory test results and Qantas has verified this information.